-Does drywall typically contain asbestos fibers? | Always | 15% | In some cases | 26% | Never | 50% | Not sure | 7% | | | Question: Does drywall typically contain asbestos fibers?
-Top Answer (50% of 26 votes): Never.
+Does drywall typically contain asbestos fibers? | | Always | 13% | | In some cases | 31% | | Never | 48% | | Not sure | 6% | | | | | Question: Does drywall typically contain asbestos fibers?
+Top Answer (48% of 29 votes): Never.

-Answer: Never Explanation: The use of asbestos in building material including drywall was outlawed in 1978.
-If you are working with a building that was built prior to 1978 it should be inspected for asbestos. | Dimke Property Solutions llc | Answer: Never Explanation: No | Steve Sheppard Drywall Interior Construction | Answer: In some cases Explanation: In most cases no | Skyline Painting and Drywall | | ProMatcher | Answer: Never Explanation: Never heard that.
-Some popcorn ceilings do when built in 1960's. | DVP CONSTRUCTION | Answer: In some cases Explanation: If your home or work site was built from the 1950s through the 1980s, there is a very strong likelihood that asbestos is in the drywall. | Compess Group |
+Answer: In some cases Explanation: Houses built before the 1980s could potentially have drywall/drywall mud that were used before this practice was banned. | | Murphy's Mudding | Answer: Never Explanation: The use of asbestos in building material including drywall was outlawed in 1978.
+If you are working with a building that was built prior to 1978 it should be inspected for asbestos. | | Dimke Property Solutions llc | Answer: Never Explanation: No | | Steve Sheppard Drywall Interior Construction | | | ProMatcher | Answer: Never Explanation: Haven't had asbestos in drywall since the 1970's. | | Complete Home Painting, LLC | Answer: Never Explanation: Never heard that.
+Some popcorn ceilings do when built in 1960's. | | DVP CONSTRUCTION | Answer: In some cases Explanation: If your home or work site was built from the 1950s through the 1980s, there is a very strong likelihood that asbestos is in the drywall. | | Compess Group |

 |